The Riesz basisness of the eigenfunctions and eigenvectors connected to the stability problem of a fluid-conveying tube with boundary control: Some background and preliminary results

+In the cantilever case, it is not difficult to see that $\left\|\,\cdot\,\right\|'$ will be a norm but, in our case, it is not.)

-In \cite{MiloslavskiiEtAl1985}, in the \textbf{OLS} case, it is shown that for stability it is necessary and sufficient that the eigenvalues be purely imaginary and semisimple, the latter meaning that there be only corresponding eigenvectors and no associated vectors.
-So, in the terminology of \cite{MiloslavskiiEtAl1985}, stability of the \textbf{CLS} is equivalent to stability of the pencil $\mathcal{M}$, or that of $T$.
-However, special technical difficulties arise when it comes to stating conditions for the \textbf{CLS} to be exponentially stable.
-To see this let $\varepsilon>0$.
+In \cite{MiloslavskiiEtAl1985}, it is shown that for stability it is necessary and sufficient that the eigenvalues be purely imaginary and semisimple, the latter meaning that there be only corresponding eigenvectors and no associated vectors (see Definition \ref{def01}).
+So in the terminology of \cite{MiloslavskiiEtAl1985}, in the \textbf{CLS} case, by stability of the pencil $\mathcal{M}$ is meant stability of the $\mathbf{CLS}$, or equivalently of the semigroup generated by the $\mathbf{CLS}$ operator $T$.
+However, special technical difficulties arise when it comes to stating conditions for the $\mathbf{CLS}$ to be exponentially stable.
+To see this let there exist $\varepsilon>0$.
 We first recall that exponential stability is equivalent to the condition that the type

 but while there always holds, by the Hille--Yoshida theorem,